 During the final year of your law school or within six months to a year after you graduated.
 Many of the lenders offer $1,000 to $15,000.
 How much you will qualify for depends on how much student debt you are carrying.
 An aggregate student loan limit of around $180,000 is set by most of the lenders.

 How much will it cost?

 Most of the bar exam loans don’t come with application forms or origination fees, so we need to pay attention to the interest rate.

 The interest rate in bar exam loans is higher than any other student loans, ranging from 5% to 12%.
 When signing for automatic payments, many lenders give a discount rate of 0.25% in interest rate.
-While some banks offer an additional 0.25% discount to its members.
+At the same time, some banks offer an additional 0.25% discount to its members.

 The borrower has to choose between a fixed or variable rate.
-Fixed-rate remains the same over the period of the loan and gives you more predictable repayments.
-While the Variable rate can change within no time according to the current market standard.
+Fixed-rate remains the same throughout the loan and gives you more predictable repayments.
+At the same time, the Variable rate can change within no time, according to the current market standard.
 This can save your money if the current rate is lower than the fixed-rate but it can cost you more also if the rates are higher.

 How long are the terms?